cs-uob/COMS10012/docs/contents.md

 ## Week 20 - Databases catch-up week

 In this week the workshops become drop-ins: they are optional, attendance is not take and this week doesn't count for your 75% attendance hurdle.
+In this week the workshops become drop-ins: they are optional, attendance is not taken and this week doesn't count for your 75% attendance hurdle.

 There is no new material - you can work on any of the previous material you haven't finished yet, and ask questions in Ask a TA or on the padlet or in the drop-ins.